Avantika2512/avantika-sengar/README.md

-This repo is for my own projects.
+This repo is for my personal projects.